 Method Statement - this is the supplier’s opportunity to explain how they propose to carry out the contract.
 The information provided in the Method Statement is specific to each procurement undertaken and normally forms part of the quality evaluation.

 Procurement – the acquisition of goods, works or services at the most economically advantageous method to meet the needs of the purchaser.
-Procurement is undertaken in accordance with pre-determined rules such as our own internal Standing Orders and the European Procurement Directives to ensure an open and transparent process.
+Procurement is undertaken in accordance with pre-determined rules such as as our own internal Contract Procedure Rules and the Public Contract Regulations 2015 to ensure an open and transparent process.

-Procurement Procedures – All Procurement under the European Procurement thresholds is governed by our own internal standing orders with Procurement estimated to exceed the thresholds being subject to the EU Public Procurement Directives.
-Please click here to refer to the Summary of our Value Bandings.
+Procurement Procedures – All Procurement under the Public Contract Regulation threshold is governed by our own Contract Procedure Rules with Procurement estimated to exceed the thresholds being subject to the Public Contract Regulations 2015.

 Procurement Service – a team of specialist officers who oversee the majority of Procurement carried out within the Council and ensure openness and transparency in the Procurement process and compliance with all relevant procedures, rules and regulations.
 The Procurement Service also offers support to suppliers to help them tender for Council business.